Hartz-byte/survey-paper-dnn/README.md

 Welcome to my survey paper on Deep Neural Networks!
 This paper is designed to provide beginners with a solid foundation and an overview of key architectures in deep learning.

-Read the paper here: https://hartz-byte.github.io/survey-paper-dnn/
+Read the paper here: <a href="https://hartz-byte.github.io/survey-paper-dnn/" target="_blank" rel="noopener noreferrer">https://hartz-byte.github.io/survey-paper-dnn/</a>

 ---